Warren8824/warren8824/README.md

 ## Hi, I’m Warren

-I’m an Application Support & Access Analyst working in the healthcare sector, with a focus on reliable IT service delivery, identity and access, and core Windows infrastructure fundamentals.
+I’m an IT Service Desk Engineer working in the healthcare sector, with a focus on reliable IT service delivery, Netorking, and core Windows infrastructure fundamentals.

 This GitHub profile contains small projects and lab work I use to reinforce practical understanding outside of my day-to-day role.

 ### Areas of focus

 - IT service desk workflows and structured troubleshooting
-- Application access, permissions, and identity related issues
+- Networking fundementals
 - Windows infrastructure fundamentals (Active Directory, networking basics)
 - Learning through hands on lab work and documentation